raiyning/Raiyans-tech-blog/content/blog/Entering-linux/why-start.md

+---
+title: My first post
+date: "2023-09-08T23:46:37.121Z"
+---

 # why did I start

 Let me preface this section.
 If i want to get into cloud engineering job I need to know linux. nearly every system in the world is connected to runn ing some kind of linux distro.
 Bash is the language help me script in all those situations and previously in my last job great for automation. this is me refreshing some of the things because i've been using mac-os zsh customizations.
 I hope to get comfortable with vim eventually.
-That is the goal for today using the microsoft resource given
+That is the goal for today using the microsoft resource given.

 https://www.youtube.com/playlist?list=PLlrxD0HtieHh9ZhrnEbZKhzk0cetzuX7l